 - Animal facilities near the Wooster campus include poultry, beef cattle, and sheep research centers and a dairy facility.
 Support on the Wooster campus includes an electron microscopy center, analytical laboratory, computer center, library, photo lab, and feed mill.

 - Major events hosted by animal units involving outreach education include youth events and continuing education of our stakeholders.
 Student and youth tours at the animal units provide a unique opportunity for educating consumers about the process of food systems and their importance in the ecosystem.

 - Core to the research mission of the Department of Animal Sciences is the use of animals in scientific discovery.
 Animal units are used by some faculty members in the department as their primary field laboratories for conducting animal research.
 Areas of research conducted at the animal units include animal production systems, soil air and water quality, veterinary sciences, physiology, bio-energy, animal welfare and behavior, food safety, and innovative product development.

 In addition to academic hands-on experiences, students have opportunities to work with animals and in laboratory settings through undergraduate research, internships, employment, teams, clubs, or other activities.

-Beyond Columbus and Wooster, animal sciences faculty and staff engage resources at Agricultural Research Stations around Ohio: swine at Western (South Charleston) and beef cattle at Eastern, Jackson, and NAEWS (North Appalachian Experimental Watershed).
-In addition, faculty members have access to field facilities and fish stock for aquaculture research available through the South Centers.
+Beyond Columbus and Wooster, animal sciences faculty and staff engage resources at Agricultural Research Stations around Ohio: swine at Western (South Charleston) and herds of beef cattle and flocks of sheep at Eastern and Jackson.
+In addition, faculty members have access to field facilities and fish stock for aquaculture research available through the South Centers, located in Piketon, OH.